-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Tennessee Baptist Adult Homes, Inc. as of October 31, 2020, and the changes in its net assets and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Tennessee Baptist Adult Homes, Inc. as of October 31, 2021 and 2020, and the changes in its net assets and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.